 Furniture for each student includes:

+The windows have Venetian blinds.
 (If you'd like curtains, it's best to wait until you see your room, since windows are not standard sizes.)

 Dorm rooms have basic furniture.
 You may wish to bring: